Skirlez/cate-bossfight-gm/README.md

 # cate-gms2
 A remake of https://scratch.mit.edu/projects/579835309/ in GameMaker Studio 2.
 Honestly I don't really know why I did this.
 It was pretty fun.
-I tried to be accurate to the original, as long as it was fun, and as long as I actually could make it accurate.
-Due to the way scratch operates, It's very hard to faithfully recreate things 1:1.
+I tried to be accurate to the original, as long as it was fun to play and as long as it was even possible.
+Due to the way scratch operates, It's very hard to faithfully recreate things 1:1 in GMS2.

 99% of the game's assets are not mine.
-All the assets are copied directly from the game, and so is some of the code, so obviously huge credits to Wildy (https://twitter.com/wildythomas1233) who made the original scratch project.
+All the assets are copied directly from the Scratch game, and so is some of the movement code, so obviously huge credits to Wildy (https://scratch.mit.edu/users/WildyOhok/) who made the Scratch game.
+There is also Snvyv (https://scratch.mit.edu/users/snvyv/) who created "Cate" (no remixes) which eventually lead to the bossfight, plus Vity6 (https://scratch.mit.edu/users/vity6/) and Bloccjo (https://scratch.mit.edu/users/bloccjo/) who participated in remixing "Cate".

 The game contains sound files from Undertale/Deltarune, and Sonic & Knuckles, obviously those are not mine.
 All I did was write the code.